 2. Build in Time for Event Outreach and Engagement

 It can be easy to fall into the trap of starting your event outreach a little too close to the day of your event (we have all been there).
 Don’t do it!
-Planning and outreach for successful virtual events takes time.
+Planning and outreach for successful virtual events take time.
 After supporting thousands of events, the team at Banzai has developed best practices around outreach and timing of promotion.

-Whether you’re producing a 30-minute webinar or a two-day conference, establish a promotion timeline that allows you create impactful invitations, utilize multiple channels, and pivot if you are not seeing the results you need.
+Whether you’re producing a 30-minute webinar or a two-day conference, establish a promotion timeline that allows you to create impactful invitations, utilize multiple channels, and pivot if you are not seeing the results you need.

 3. Don’t Forget About Reminders

-Reminders are an important pre-event engagement tool that drive attendance to your virtual events.
+Reminders are an important pre-event engagement tool that drives attendance to your virtual events.
 The same rules that apply for in-person events do not necessarily apply to virtual events.
 Virtual event reminders now have to compete for inbox placement with multiple virtual event invitations, other reminders, and just everyday life.